BREAKING: Bicyclist hit, killed by car overnight in Columbus

 COLUMBUS, GA (WTVM) - A 33-year-old man has died after being hit by a car early Thursday morning in Columbus.

-Muscogee County Coroner, Buddy Bryan, tells News Leader Nine that the victim was riding a bicycle along County Line Road, near Manchester Expressway, when he was hit by a car.
+Muscogee County Coroner, Buddy Bryan, tells News Leader Nine that the victim was riding a bicycle along County Line Road when he was hit by a car.
 He died on the scene.

 The incident happened just before 1:30 a.m.
 Thursday.